IRCrypt/documentation/readme.md

     1. Usage of symmetric ciphers (i.e. AES or TWOFISH) for both private conversations and public channels.
     2. Usage of asymmetric ciphers (i.e. RSA) in private conversations
-2. Key exchange using asymmetric ciphers (public key cryptography) and automatic key exchange based on a web-of-trust
+2. Protocol definition for key exchange using asymmetric ciphers (public key cryptography)

+Part 1.ii and part 2 are optional parts, so that the protocol is satisfied if only part 1.i is implemented, but there has to be a correct error treatment for incomming messages encrypted with an asymmetric cipher and/or for key exchange requests if they are not implemented.

 References
 ----------

  - [rfc1459] http://tools.ietf.org/html/rfc1459
  - [rfc4880] http://tools.ietf.org/html/rfc4880